 Compassionate students interested in the field of education may find purpose and meaning in the special education specialization.
 With a growth-rate projection that mirrors the national average and a competitive salary, become a special education consultant or teacher is a worthwhile option for many professionals.
 Students who pursue an online Ph.D. in Special Education or an online Ed.D. in Special Education develop the skills, knowledge, and tools necessary to become consultants, professors, or administrators, or they may choose to teach at the K-12 levels.

-This concludes our ranking of the Top 20 Most Affordable Online Ph.D. in Special Education for 2019.
+This concludes our ranking of the Top 20 Most Affordable Online Ph.D. in Special Education.

 Other Rankings of Interest: